-Scott’s background and experience includes more than 30 years in legislative advocacy, public relations, political campaigns, public policy development, coalition building and grassroots mobilization.
+Scott’s background and experience include more than 30 years in legislative advocacy, public relations, political campaigns, public policy development, coalition building, and grassroots mobilization.
 He founded Sadler Consulting in 2015 after eleven years as a partner at Lehman Levi Pappas & Sadler, the last eight as managing partner.
-His advocacy practice has focused on energy, international trade, education and environmental issues.
-He is also a pro bono advocate for humane public policies for animals – both domestic and the wild ones.
+His advocacy practice has focused on energy, international trade, education, and environmental issues.
+He is also a pro bono advocate for humane public policies for animals – both domestic and wild ones.

-Before becoming a partner at LLPS, Mr. Sadler was Director of State Government Affairs for Reliant Energy, where he was responsible for state legislative and regulatory policies in California, Arizona and Nevada.
-Prior to becoming a legislative advocate he served simultaneously as Chief of Staff for Senator Bruce McPherson and as Director of the CA State Senate Republican Caucus where he augmented the legislative, political and communication operations for all 15 Republican State Senators.
-Scott has also been a successful political consultant for dozens of campaigns in California and Washington, DC, ranging from local city council races to a successful national Presidential campaign.
+Before becoming a partner at LLPS, Mr. Sadler was Director of State Government Affairs for Reliant Energy.
+He was responsible for state legislative and regulatory policies in California, Arizona, and Nevada.
+Prior to becoming a legislative advocate, he served simultaneously as Chief of Staff for Senator Bruce McPherson and as Director of the CA State Senate Republican Caucus.
+He augmented the legislative, political, and communication operations for all 15 Republican State Senators.
+Scott has also been a successful political consultant for dozens of campaigns in California and Washington, DC, ranging from local city council races to a successful national presidential campaign.

 Matthew C. Jaime

 Matt Jaime is a partner with one of Sacramento’s largest law firms, Matheny Sears Linkert & Jaime, LLP.
-The firm provides aggressive, cost effective representation to individuals as well as local, state, national and international clients and has earned an “AV” Professional Rating by Martindale Hubbell, the highest rating available.
-Matt has practiced with the firm since 1989, he sits on the firm’s executive committee and was the youngest attorney in the firm’s 35 year history to become a full partner.
+The firm provides aggressive, cost-effective representation to individuals as well as local, state, national and international clients and has earned an “AV” Professional Rating by Martindale Hubbell, the highest rating available.
+Matt has practiced with the firm since 1989; he sits on the firm’s executive committee and is the youngest attorney in the firm’s 35-year history to become a full partner.
 He is a seasoned trial lawyer and deals with matters of complex civil litigation and commercial litigation.

-Matt is a member of the State Bar of California, American Bar Association, Sacramento County Bar Association and the Northern California Association of Defense Counsel.
-He is admitted to practice in all courts of the State of California as well as the U.S. District Court, Eastern District and U.S. District Court, Northern District.
-He is also a member the American Board of Trial Advocates, a national organization with 6,000 members of a population of approximately 2,000,000 attorneys.
-Additionally, he sits as mediator and volunteer judge.
+Matt is a member of the State Bar of California, American Bar Association, Sacramento County Bar Association, and the Northern California Association of Defense Counsel.
+He is admitted to practice in all courts of the State of California and the U.S. District Court, Eastern District and U.S. District Court, Northern District.
+He is also a member of the American Board of Trial Advocates, a national organization with 6,000 members of a population of approximately 2,000,000 attorneys.
+Additionally, he sits as a mediator and volunteer judge.

 Matt was born and raised in the Sacramento area.
-He attended Jesuit High School and in 1985 received his undergraduate degree in Business Administration from St. Mary’s College of California.
-He then received his law degree from McGeorge School of Law, University of the Pacific in 1988.
+He attended Jesuit High School and, in 1985, received his undergraduate degree in Business Administration from St. Mary’s College of California.
+He then received his law degree from McGeorge School of Law, the University of the Pacific, in 1988.
 He is married to Leslie and has two daughters.
 The family resides in East Sacramento.

-Elizabeth has worked in the California State Legislature for over 12 years, in positions ranging from Legislative Assistant to Chief of Staff.
+Elizabeth has worked in the California State Legislature for over 19 years, in positions ranging from Legislative Assistant to Chief of Staff.
 She is currently the Legislative Director for a California State Senator.
-She grew up in Tustin, California and moved to Sacramento during high school.
+She grew up in Tustin, California, and moved to Sacramento during high school.
 She earned a bachelor’s degree in Political Science from Gonzaga University.
 Elizabeth spent her junior year abroad studying in Florence, Italy.
-After college she served in the Peace Corps in Pidvolochysck, Ukraine for two and a half years, during which time she learned to speak conversational Ukrainian.
-Elizabeth is an avid runner and has run six marathons, including the Boston Marathon.
+After college, she served in the Peace Corps in Pidvolochysck, Ukraine, for two and a half years, during which time she learned to speak conversational Ukrainian.
+Elizabeth is an avid runner and has run seven marathons, including the Boston Marathon.
 She also enjoys hiking and has summited Mt.
 Shasta, Mt.
 Whitney, and Machu Picchu, Peru.

 William D. Coyle

-Bill also sits on the Board of Directors for the River City Community Services Food Bank and Wise Buys Liquidators, Inc. He was born and raised in Sacramento, attending Jesuit High School and receiving his Bachelor’s degree from University of California, Berkeley.
-He lives in Granite Bay with his wife, Julie, and has two children in college.
+Born and raised in Sacramento, Bill attended Jesuit High School and received his B.A. in Political Science from U.C.
+Berkeley.
+He lives in Granite Bay with his wife, Julie, and has two grown children.